 How to Make Soul Cakes – Step by Step

-Step One – Gather your ingredients so you are ready to bake.
+Step One – Gather your ingredients so you are ready to bake your soul cakes.
 If needed cut the butter into cubes to allow it to soften.

 Step Two – Use an electric mixer and cream the butter and sugar together until smooth, pale and fluffy.
 The softer your butter is the quicker this will be.
-Don’t be prepared to skimp on this stage – you will know when you are there as the texture of the mixture will suddenly change.
+Don’t be prepared to skimp on this stage – you will know when you are there as the texture and colour of the mixture will suddenly change from thick and yellow to pale and fluffy.

 I find that a hand mixer is far more effective than a stand mixer unless you will be making a double or triple batch.